 if you want help with an issue you are struggling with.

-In these cases, then online therapy may be for you.
+In these cases, then tele-therapy may be for you.

-Also, in order to do online therapy, you have to becomfortable with the Internet and typing on the keyboard.
+Also, in order to do tele-therapy, you have to be comfortable with the Internet and typing on the keyboard.

 Please do NOT send us any information about your situation until arrangements have been made with your consultant-therapist.
 We will try to respond to you within 24 hours.
 This response time might be slightly longer over weekends.